 There are three key categories of data you should be monitoring to make effective decisions:

 Data relating to users or ‘learners’ who are enrolled in your organisation’s elearning is considered as user data.
 This data describes the learner in the context of the organisation.
 For example: the user’s role in the organisation, location (in case of a multi-regional office), division (sales, operations, finance, human resources etc.) and level (or seniority such as junior, mid-level, executive level).

 When user data is collected, it helps you segment data as part of the analysis, rather than having all the information under a single umbrella.
 Ungrouped data implies that valuable insights for each group becomes indistinct due to overlapping information.
 Grouped data always helps bring to light trends or patterns that are relevant to each user group.

 How is user data useful?
-The learning experiences of users with common roles with a department, division or geography can be studied to determine what elements are lacking in the learning programme.
+The learning experiences of users with common roles within a department, division or geography can be studied to determine what elements are lacking in the learning programme.

 2. Engagement Data

-All the elements that reflect how a learner interacts with the content will give you the engagement data.
+All the elements that reflect how a learner interacts with the content will give you relevant engagement data.
 This means examining various aspects such as:

 Some practical implications of engagement data are:

-the course? (may be indicative of a course that’s not very engaging) Do most
+- Do most learners take longer than the allocated time to complete the course?
+(This may be indicative of a course that’s not very engaging).

 3. Performance Data